New asymptotic formulas for sums over zeros of functions from the Selberg class: Lemmas and proof of the Theorem

-The asymptotic formula in $i)$ is another version of the asymptotic formula of $N_{F}(T)$, number of non-trivial zeros $\rho$ with $0<\gamma<T$.
-To see this, we consider the case $v=u$ in $(i)$ under the Generalized Riemann Hypothesis, then the asymptotic formula in $(i)$ is
+The above asymptotic formula of $\sum_{\rho}e^{u\rho^{2}-v\rho}$ is another version of the asymptotic formula of $N_{F}(T)$, number of non-trivial zeros $\rho$ with $0<\gamma<T$.
+To see this, we consider the case $v=u$ in $(i)$ under the Generalized Riemann hypothesis, then the asymptotic formula in $(i)$ is

 By integration by parts, it follows that

 The asymptotic formula in $ii)$ may be regarded as a smooth version of (1) with the measure given by the Gaussian function. \begin{section}{Proof of Theorem \ref{thm:2}} The proof is an analogous of the argument used by Kamya in \cite[Theorem 1]{7}.\\ {\bf Case: $0<u<1$ and $v\in{\rb^{*}}$}.\\ Let us denote the right-hand side of (3) by $T_{1}+T_{2}+m_{F}T_{3}+m_{F}T_{4}+T_{5}+T_{6}+T_{7}+T_{8}$.\\ We know that there exists a constant $c>0$ such that